SG-O/airMon/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Before creating a bug report please read the Contributing Guidelines.
 title: ''
 labels: ''
-assignees: ''
+assignees: SG-O

 ---

-Before creating a bug report please [read the Contributing Guidelines](https://github.com/SG-O/airMon/blob/master/CONTRIBUTING.md)

 **Describe the bug**
 A clear and concise description of what the bug is.